Page Last Updated: 23/04/2014

 Exchange Deployment Assistant

-This is a tool that will take your scenario and give you a customised set of instructions for the upgrade to Exchange 2010.
-Scenarios include Upgrade from Exchange 2003, Upgrade from Exchange 2007, Upgrade from a mixed Exchange 2003 and 2007 environment and a new Installation.
-Requires Silverlight.
+This is a tool that will take your scenario and give you a customised set of instructions for the upgrade to Exchange 2010 or 2013 either on premise, hybrid or cloud only.

-This is a PDF document that highlights the architecture and feature set of Exchange 2010
+These are PDF documents that highlight the architecture and feature set of the version of Exchange.

 Microsoft Exchange PST Capture Tool